Section 2: Novelty

 A claim for a method of using a known apparatus may be regarded as novel provided that the method of use is new.
 Parker J stated in Flour Oxidizing Co Ltd v Carr and Co Ltd, 25 RPC 428 at page 457, “But when the question is solely a question of prior publication, it is not, in my opinion, enough to prove that an apparatus described in an earlier specification could have been used to produce this or that result.
 It must also be shown that the specification contains clear and unmistakable directions so to use it”.

 A prior disclosure in general terms embracing a number of alternatives may amount to no more than a mere suggestion that any of the members, including any specifically exemplified, might be used, and may therefore be regarded as not anticipating a claim to a specific one of the members.
 An invention so claimed is generally referred to as a “selection” invention and should be evaluated as set out in 3.89.
 In Union Carbide Corp v BP Chemicals Ltd RPC 1, it was held that a prior disclosure of a range should normally be regarded as disclosing each and every part of that range.
 However, there might be room for an invention along the lines of a selection invention if there was something special about a later-claimed part of the range.
+For situations in which the application in suit specifies a range which overlaps with a range disclosed in prior art, see 2.06.2.

 An invention is not anticipated by a document which merely points the way which might lead to it (Du Pont de Nemours &c (Witsiepe’s) Application, FSR 303 – NB this case was decided under the 1949 Patents Act – cf also the words of the judgment quoted in 2.07.1).